Rental Car Cap: Between Traffic Calming and Holiday Stress – What Mallorca Must Consider Now

 Conclusion: No magic wand, but a process

 A rental car cap can help reduce noise and congestion — but it is not a cure-all.
 The challenge is to find the balance between quality of life, the economy and legal certainty.
-Anyone travelling around Mallorca in summer should arrange mobility early: better to reserve a car, study the bus timetable or at least consider taking a bike to the beach.
+Anyone travelling around Mallorca in summer should arrange mobility early: better to reserve a car, as suggested in Discover Mallorca by Rental Car: Why a Car Makes the Day, study the bus timetable or at least consider taking a bike to the beach.
 And while the cafés at the Plaça slowly fill up again and the church clock strikes, one thing remains: the real work starts behind the numbers — with infrastructure, dialogue with the industry and concrete, locally adapted tests.

 Similar News